This post may contain affiliate links.

-A Limoncello Cocktail for any and all occasions!
-It’s sweet, tart, boozy, and herbaceous all wrapped up as a delicious gin lemon cocktail.
-We took inspiration from the Gin Basil Smash and gave it a lemony upgrade with limoncello and even a splash of something a bit floral!
+A Limoncello Gin Cocktail for any occasion!
+It’s sweet, tart, boozy, and herbaceous all wrapped up in one impressive cocktail.
+This gin limoncello cocktail takes inspiration from the classic Gin Basil Smash and gives it a lemony upgrade with limoncello and a splash of something floral!
+Let’s get into it!

 To learn more about the history, region, and production of Limoncello, head over to Difford’s—our trusted source for all things liquor and liqueur.